-Keys to Seahawks-Rams game: Pressuring Jared Goff, containing Todd Gurley and playing well on special teams
+What the Seahawks have to do to beat the Los Angeles Rams in their pivotal NFC West showdown

 “We just need to make sure we are doing a better job of rushing on the edges,’’ Seahawks defensive coordinator Kris Richard said this week.
 “That is the whole point. … We need to make sure we are being consistent and taking edges and utilizing good technique.”

-Gang-tackling Gurley
+Gang-tackle Gurley

 The other key to the victory over the Ram was holding down Los Angeles standout running back Todd Gurley, who averages 125 yards from scrimmage per game but had just 50 (43 rushing and 7 receiving) against Seattle.
 Bobby Wagner was a key part of that effort, and if he is out or not 100 percent Sunday, then the equation changes greatly.
 Regardless, Seattle knows that containing Gurley and putting more of the game on the arm of Goff is the key.